 IMDb: 6.6 | Tomatometer: 70% | Popcornmeter: 85% | Average: 73.7

-If our list wasn’t quite what you were looking for, don’t worry—there are still lots of great movies to enjoy during the holidays.
-Everyone has their own favourite Christmas film, so it’s fun to try out a few different choices.
-This is especially helpful when you’re watching with family and want to find something everyone will like.
-Whether you’re in the mood for a comedy, a heartfelt story, or something a little different, there are plenty of movies that capture the holiday spirit, even if they aren’t on our list.
+If our list wasn’t quite what you were looking for, don’t worry, there are still lots of great movies to enjoy during the holidays.
+Everyone has their own favourite Christmas film, so it’s fun to try a few different choices.
+This is especially helpful when you’re watching with your family and want to find something everyone will like.
+Whether you’re in the mood for a comedy, a sincere story or something a little different, there are plenty of movies that express the holiday spirit, even if they are not on our list.

 - Genre: Animation, Family